-1 2 3 4 5 6 Type of pathw Selec General description Basic operating characteristics Pedestrian/ cycle activity Risk of crime f) Need to enhance prestige Applicable lighting subcategory Pedestrian or cycle orientated pathway, e.g. footpaths, including those along local Pedestrian/cycle traffic only N/A High High Medium N/A High P1 c) P2 c) roads d) and arterial roads e) , walkways, lanes, park paths, cycleways Medium Low Low Low Medium N/A P3 P4
+1 2 3 4 5 6 Type of pathw Selec Analizable General description Basic operating characteristics Pedestrian/ cycle activity Risk of crime f) Need to enhance prestige Applicable lighting subcategor Pedestrian or cycle orientated pathway, e.g. footpaths, including those along local roads d) and arterial roads e) , walkways, lanes, park paths, cycleways Pedestrian/cycle traffic only N/A High Medium Low High Medium Low Low N/A High Medium N/A P1°) P2°) P3 P4

 - a) The selection criteria of Columns 3 to 5 should be separately evaluated.
-The highest level of any of the selection criteria that is deemed appropriate for the pathway will determine the applicable lighting subcategory. - b) Refer to Appendix C for guidance on choosing the applicable level of each selection criteria for the environment and purpose of a lighting scheme. - Where there are vertical surfaces of high reflectance (e.g. light coloured walls bordering on an alleyway) alongside the pathway, the next lower lighting subcategory may be selected. - Where the footpath is along a local road and subcategory P1 or P2 is selected, the light technical parameters for that subcategory only apply to the formed footpath.
-Where subcategory P3 or P4 is selected, the light technical parameters apply to the whole road reserve width, including the footpath. - e) Footpaths associated with arterial roads are deemed not to require separate lighting provided that- - (i) the road is lit to at least the applicable level of Category V lighting complying with AS/NZS 1158.1.1; and - (ii) the footpath is unshaded, e.g. there are no substantially continuous building awnings, and the footpath is contiguous with the roadway.
+The highest level of any of the selection criteria that is deemed appropriate for the pathway will determine the applicable lighting subcategory. - b) Refer to Appendix C for guidance on choosing the applicable level of each selection criteria for the environment and purpose of a lighting scheme. - c) Where there are vertical surfaces of high reflectance (e.g. light coloured walls bordering on an alleyway) alongside the pathway, the next lower lighting subcategory may be selected. - Where the footpath is along a local road and subcategory P1 or P2 is selected, the light technical parameters for that subcategory only apply to the formed footpath.
+Where subcategory P3 or P4 is selected, the light technical parameters apply to the whole road reserve width, including the footpath. - e) Footpaths associated with arterial roads are deemed not to require separate lighting provided that- - (i) the road is lit to at least the applicable level of Category V lighting complying with $AS/NZS\ 1158.1.1;$ and - (ii) the footpath is unshaded, e.g. there are no substantially continuous building awnings, and the footpath is contiguous with the roadway.